LuminaScript/DataSwift-C-Low-Latency-Database-System/README.md

 - Achieved an impressive 15mbps latency while processing a substantial 10GB of data.

 ## Learn More
-For detailed information, code access, and project updates, please visit the [GitHub repository](https://github.com/LuminaScript/TwitTalk).
+For detailed information, code access, and project updates, please conduct the author.